Many of our facilities are available to hire. Further information is available on the Abingdon Sports and Leisure website.

 The Chaplain has an important pastoral role for pupils and staff.

-Beech Court Library, opened in September 2018, brings together people, books and technology in an environment that stimulates thinking, learning and creativity.
+Beech Court Library, which opened in September 2018, brings together people, books and technology in an environment that stimulates thinking, learning and creativity.

 The heart of the library is an extensive open-plan space supporting collaborative learning for up to 100 students at a time.
 Students can also take advantage of dedicated areas for seminars, projects and silent study.